• Sign in

 class AuthorsController < ApplicationController def index @authors = Author.all end def show @author = Author.find(params[:id]) @posts = @author.posts endend

-Create routes for these actions as well (routes.rb).
+Let's also create routes for these actions (routes.rb).

 resources :authors, only: %i[index show]

-After that, we need the corresponding views for the index and show actions.
-Display a list of authors on the index page.
+After that, we need corresponding views for the index and show actions.
+We display the list of authors on the index page.

 # app/views/authors/index.html.slimh1 Authors= render partial: 'author', collection: @authors= link_to 'All posts', posts_path